metropolregion-rhein-neckar/tivigi/README.md

 Start the text editor of your choice (we recommend Visual Studio Code for its great TypeScript and general web dev support) and open the file `<project root>/src/components/App/App.html`.
 As the file name says, it is a piece of HTML-like code that defines the application's UI.
 All the files within the "App" folder together define a Vue.js component.
 "App" is the *root component* of the application, which means that it sits at the top of the tree of nested components which typically makes up a Vue.js application.
 The file `App.html` is the App component's *template file*.
 Its syntax is based on HTML, but enhanced with some Vue.js-specific extensions, including the possibility to use other Vue.js components as custom HTML elements.

 ## 7.2.
 A side note about the index.html file
 If you know HTML, you probably notice that the markup in the file does not represent a full, valid HTML document.
-It is just a HTML *fragment*, composed of a `div` element and its children.
+It is just an HTML *fragment*, composed of a `div` element and its children.
 The rest of what defines a complete valid HTML document resides in the file `<project root>/public/index.html`.
 The output of the application's *root component* and its nested child components (i.e. the entire Vue.js application) is automatically *injected* into the `index.html` file at run time by Vue.js.
 The vast majority of development work happens in Vue.js component files, the `index.html` file remains very short and is rarely edited.

 ## 7.3.
 Parts of a Vue.js component
 A Vue.js component typically consists of at least two files: The template (HTML fragment) file that defines the component's markup output, and a JavaScript or TypeScript file that defines the components program logic, i.e. how the component reacts to user input, what data is processes in which way, and so on.
 Often, a component also has its own SCSS style file, and sometimes additional resources like image files.